Are you sure you want to delete this comment? It cannot be undone. |

 Recently bought this for one of my Huskies as she was refusing Carnilove.
 I tried this and Harringtons Just 6.
 I’ve no idea which one is the culprit, Just6 or Forthglade but one of them has caused her to lose the plot.
 She has chewed everything.
 I’ve stopped them both and plan to try some different flavours of Carnilove.Romain CG Esteban •one year ago

 Love Forthglade!
 Can someone at AADF also add their new lightly baked range so we can see how they compare?
-Many thanks in advance ðŸ™marklola12 Romain CG Esteban •one month ago
+Many thanks in advance ðŸ™marklola12 Romain CG Esteban •2 months ago

 They are on and they seem to be better than this cold press and the lightly baked has alot more meat content